Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: The Proposed IGL Framework

 The number of possible STA pairs in the network grows quadratically with the number of STAs.
 For instance, in a network with one thousand STAs, there would be one million STA pairs.
 Simulating the interactions and computing the edges between all pairs will cause a significant computational load in large networks.
 The computation can be intuitively accelerated by computing edges only between contending or hidden STA pairs, which is formally stated as \begin{theorem} For any optimal graph $\mathcal{G}^*$, the graph $\mathcal{G}'$ with edges defined as $E'_{i,j} = E^*_{i,j} \land (O^{\mathrm{C}}_{i,j} + O^{\mathrm{H}}_{i,j})$ is also optimal.
-Here, $O^{\mathrm{C}}_{i,j}+O^{\mathrm{H}}_{i,j}$ indicates whether STAs $i$ and $j$ are contending or hidden, as defined in Section \ref{sec:wifi_system_model}. \end{theorem} \begin{proof} The proof is in the appendix. \end{proof} The above statement implies that any optimal graph remains optimal if edges between non-contending and non-hidden STA pairs are removed.
-It further suggests that the NGM only needs to consider the edges for contending and hidden pairs, while the remaining edges can be ignored and set to $0$.
-However, since the indicators of contending and hidden pairs, $O^{\mathrm{C}}_{i,j}$ and $O^{\mathrm{H}}_{i,j}$ $\forall i,j$, are not measured, it is unknown which STA pairs require the NGM operations.
-To address this issue, ScNeuGM uses a low-complexity method based on the DHF to efficiently select the contending and hidden STA pairs in Section \ref{sec:dhf}.
+Here, $O^{\mathrm{C}}_{i,j}+O^{\mathrm{H}}_{i,j}$ indicates whether STAs $i$ and $j$ are contending or hidden, as defined in Section \ref{sec:wifi_system_model}. \end{theorem} \begin{proof} See Appendix B. \end{proof} The above statement implies that any optimal graph remains optimal if edges between non-contending and non-hidden STA pairs are removed.
+It further suggests that the IGL only needs to consider the edges for contending and hidden pairs, while the remaining edges can be ignored and set to $0$.
+However, since the indicators of contending and hidden pairs, $O^{\mathrm{C}}_{i,j}$ and $O^{\mathrm{H}}_{i,j}$ $\forall i,j$, are not measured in online deployment, it is unknown which STA pairs require the IGL operations.
+To address this issue, the IGL uses a low-complexity method based on the DHF to efficiently select the contending and hidden STA pairs in Section \ref{sec:dhf}.